ItamarRocha/ItamarRocha.github.io/_posts/2020-08-06-Medway-Student-Allocation.md

 The average time is 60 (in the scale of time mentioned in data production).
 However, before using the model, the standard deviation of each advisors time was 11.65, which was reduced to 0.8 .
 In addition, the number of students for each advisor standard deviation was 1.18 and ended up being 0.5.

-In resume, the modeling was able to distribute the students maximizing the compatibility and balancing the job for each advisor, since they all get paid the same.
+In summary, the modeling was able to distribute the students maximizing the compatibility and balancing the job for each advisor, since they all get paid the same.

 > The optimization code can be found [here](https://github.com/ItamarRocha/Operations-Research/tree/master/projects/medway)
 <hr>